mwilliamson/mammoth.js/README.md

 r
 ```

-To match a paragraph or run with a specific style name,
+To match a paragraph or run with a specific style ID,
-append a dot followed by the style name.
+append a dot followed by the style ID.
 For instance, to match a paragraph with the style `Heading1`:

 ```